Vaccine hesitancy: Thiomersal

-Thiomersal (called "thimerosal" in the US) is an antifungal preservative used in small amounts in some multi-dose vaccines (where the same vial is opened and used for multiple patients) to prevent contamination of the vaccine.
-Despite thiomersal's efficacy, the use of thiomersal is controversial because it can be metabolized or degraded in the body to ethylmercury (C_{2}H_{5}Hg^{+}) and thiosalicylate.
-As a result, in 1999, the Centers for Disease Control (CDC) and the American Academy of Pediatrics (AAP) asked vaccine makers to remove thiomersal from vaccines as quickly as possible on the precautionary principle.
-Thiomersal has been cleared from all common US and European vaccines, except for some preparations of influenza vaccine.
-Trace amounts remain in some vaccines due to production processes, at an approximate maximum of one microgramme, around 15% of the average daily mercury intake in the US for adults and 2.5% of the daily amount considered tolerable by the WHO.
+Thiomersal (called "thimerosal" in the US) is an antifungal preservative used in small amounts in some multi-dose vaccines (where the same vial is used for multiple patients) to prevent contamination.
+Thiomersal is metabolized or degraded by the body into ethylmercury (C_{2}H_{5}Hg^{+}) and thiosalicylate.
+In 1999, the Centers for Disease Control (CDC) and the American Academy of Pediatrics (AAP) asked vaccine makers to remove thiomersal from vaccines on the precautionary principle.
+Thiomersal has been cleared from all common U.S. and European vaccines, except for some preparations of influenza vaccine.
+Trace amounts remain in some vaccines due to production processes, at an approximate maximum of one microgramme, around 15% of the average daily mercury intake in the U.S. for adults and 2.5% of the daily amount considered tolerable by the WHO.
 The action sparked concern that thiomersal could have been responsible for autism.
-That idea is considered disproven, as incidence rates for autism increased steadily even after thiomersal was removed from childhood vaccines.
+This is considered disproven, as incidence rates for autism increased steadily even after thiomersal was removed.
 There is no accepted scientific evidence that exposure to thiomersal is a factor in causing autism.
 Since 2000, parents in the United States have pursued legal compensation from a federal fund arguing that thiomersal caused autism in their children.
 A 2004 Institute of Medicine (IOM) committee favored rejecting any causal relationship between thiomersal-containing vaccines and autism.
 The concentration of thiomersal used in vaccines as an antimicrobial agent ranges from 0.001% (1 part in 100,000) to 0.01% (1 part in 10,000).
 A vaccine containing 0.01% thiomersal has 25 micrograms of mercury per 0.5 mL dose, roughly the same amount of elemental mercury found in a 3 oz can of tuna.
 There is robust peer-reviewed scientific evidence supporting the safety of thiomersal-containing vaccines.

 Formaldehyde

-Vaccine hesitant people have also voiced strong concerns about the presence of formaldehyde in vaccines.
-Formaldehyde is used in very small concentrations to inactivate viruses and bacterial toxins used in vaccines.
-Very small amounts of residual formaldehyde can be present in vaccines but are far below values harmful to human health.
+Vaccine-hesitant people have also voiced concerns about the presence of formaldehyde in vaccines.
+Formaldehyde is used in small concentrations to inactivate viruses and bacterial toxins used in vaccines.
+Small amounts of residual formaldehyde can be present in vaccines but are far below values harmful to human health.
 The levels present in vaccines are minuscule when compared to naturally occurring levels of formaldehyde in the human body and pose no significant risk of toxicity.
 The human body continuously produces formaldehyde naturally and contains 50–70 times the greatest amount of formaldehyde present in any vaccine.
 Furthermore, the human body is capable of breaking down naturally occurring formaldehyde as well as the small amount of formaldehyde present in vaccines.
 There is no evidence linking the infrequent exposures to small quantities of formaldehyde present in vaccines with cancer.